Edward J. Valauskas: Paleontological work

 Valauskas collects books on paleontology, especially books written for young readers about dinosaurs.
 A portion of his collection formed an exhibit at the University of Virginia entitled The Boy Who Never Grew Up: Dinosaur Books & Realia from the Collection of Edward J. Valauskas in 1998.
 A large number of these books and related materials were donated to Special Collections at the University of Chicago Library.
-He has a considerable interest in paleontology and is attempting to visit many of the Lagerstätten in the world.
+"Bibliosaurus!
+Dinosaurs in the Popular Imagination" opened in Special Collections at the University of Chicago's Regenstein Library on January 2, 2024 and closed April 19, 2024.
+The exhibit was based upon materials from Edward's on-going donations to Special Collections as well as additional items on loan from the private collection of his brother, Charles Valauskas.
+Edward has a considerable interest in paleontology and is attempting to visit many of the Lagerstätten in the world.
 He has climbed to Cambrian Burgess Shale exposures in British Columbia, Canada; hunted fossils with his wife Nancy R. John in the Jurassic limestone exposed in quarries around Solnhofen and Eichstätt, Germany; and, as a youngster collected concretions with fossils of Late Carboniferous age at Pit 11 and the Mazon Creek area in Illinois (as well as in the Late Cretaceous Coon Creek Formation in McNairy County, Tennessee and around the Silurian reef exposed in the Thornton Quarry in Thornton, Illinois).